Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/kafkaconnect_01_capabilities/guide.fr-ca.md

 | *Enterprise/Advanced* | 6               | No               |

 Your choice of plan affects the number of nodes your cluster run or the SLA.

-> [!primary]
-> Be aware that you will be able to upgrade your plan but you won't be able to downgrade it afterwards.

 #### Nodes